wvulibraries/RoomMe/src/admin/roommanagement/buildings/permissions/README.md

   * resourceType
   * resourceID

-We are doing "resourceType" and resourceID in case we need to expand this to "Room", "Template", or "Policy" at a later date. the pumbiing will all be in place.
+We are doing "resourceType" and resourceID in case we need to expand this to "Room", "Template", or "Policy" at a later date. the plumbing will all be in place.

 If the buildingID has a count > 0 in the permissions table where resourceType == building and resourceID=buildingID then the room shouldn't allow the user to create a reservation without the username being present in the permissions table.